romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ### 5.3 Exhumation an emplacement

 Fast exhumation seems to have rapidly followed the HP event (~1 GPa in < 10 Ma; Albert et al. 2012).
 The corresponding episode D<sub>2</sub> was mainly been reconstructed from the tectonothermal evolution of the eclogite-facies *Banded* gneiss (**Fig_exhumation-stages**) and cross-correlations with structures of the Órdenes Complex (Martínez Catalán et al. 2002).
-It corresponds to the underplating of the HP units to form a unique assemblage at _ca._ 375 Ma (Ábalos et al. 2003, Albert et al. 2012), after 10-20 My within a subduction conduit, in good agreement with exhumation rates predicted by numerical models of syn-convergent extrusion (_e.g._, Beaumont et al. 2009).
+It corresponds to the underplating of the HP-HT units to form a unique assemblage at _ca._ 375 Ma (Ábalos et al. 2003, Albert et al. 2012), after 10-20 My within a subduction conduit, in good agreement with exhumation rates predicted by numerical models of syn-convergent extrusion (_e.g._, Beaumont et al. 2009).

 <img src="cabo-ortegal/fieldguide_figures/exhumation-stages.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig_exhumation-stages**.
-Different stages of exhumation of the HP units interpreted from the tectonothermal evolution of the eclogite-facies gneisses (Albert et al. 2012): **a.** development of a regional mylonitic foliation; **b.** syn-convergence extensional detachments and **c.** recumbent folds and thrusts; **d.** idealized cross section of the Cabo Ortegal Complex.
+Different stages of exhumation of the HP-HT units interpreted from the tectonothermal evolution of the eclogite-facies gneisses (Albert et al. 2012): **a.** development of a regional mylonitic foliation; **b.** syn-convergence extensional detachments and **c.** recumbent folds and thrusts; **d.** idealized cross section of the Cabo Ortegal Complex.

 There is little record of D<sub>2</sub> (and subsequent episodes) in the ultramafic massifs, apart from the isoclinal folding of the *Uzal* peridotites and *Bacariza* granulites.
 However, several observations indicate that the peridotites were still relatively hot (Gayk & Kleinschrodt, 2000, Azcárraga et al. 2002, Ábalos et al. 2003).
 For instance, near the contact with the *Uzal* peridotites, the *Chimparra* gneisses provide extensive evidence of partial melting dated at 391 ± 8 Ma (Ordóñez Casado et al. 2001) and textures resembling those of high-grade contact metamorphism.

-> NOTE: Add image of the Uzal fold here.
+> NOTE PENDING: Add image of the Uzal fold here.

 Development of recumbent folds and of a basal thrust (D<sub>3</sub>) accompanied retrograde metamorphism under amphibolite-facies conditions (including amphibolitization of the hydrated peridotites and pyroxenites).
 D<sub>3</sub> recumbent folds are additionally affected by upright folds without axial planar foliation (D<sub>4</sub>) such as the large open synform observed in the *Bacariza* granulites and in the *Herbeira* massif (**Fig_map-herbeira**).
 This last episode, potentially coeval with development of the THF, occurred under greenschist-facies conditions (Ábalos et al. 2003).